 Ask for Help

 Don’t try to do this all on your own—ask your friends, family, or a significant other to help you out if they have the capacity to do so.
 You’d be surprised to see how willing people are to lend a helping hand.
-If you know organization isn’t your strong suit, consider delegating a family member or significant other to assist you with this process.
+If you know organization isn’t your strong suit, then just as with hiring a moving service, you should seek outside help such as delegating a family member or significant other to assist you with this process.

 If you need more information about a specific financial topic, ask those you trust for resources or tips to save you some extra time and money.
 Talk to someone who has gone through a move recently as they are likely to have some insights that can really save you the stress and offer a great listening ear.